twpayne/chezmoi/docs/FAQ.md

 for example) but it does need some convincing use cases that demonstrate that a symlink from a dotfile's location to its contents in a central directory is better than just having the correct dotfile contents.

-## Do I have to use `chezmoi edit` to edit my dotfiles?

-No. `chezmoi edit` is a convenience command that has a couple of useful features, but you don't have to use it.
-You can also run `chezmoi cd` and then just edit the files in the source state directly.
-After saving an edited file you can run `chezmoi diff` to check what effect the changes would have, and run `chezmoi apply` if you're happy with them.

-`chezmoi edit` provides the following useful features:
-* It opens the correct file in the source state for you, so you don't have to know anything about source state attributes.
-* If the dotfile is encrypted in the source state, then `chezmoi edit` will decrypt it to a private directory, open that file in your `$EDITOR`, and then re-encrypt the file when you quit your editor.
-That makes encryption more transparent to the user.
-With the `--diff` and `--apply` options you can see what would change and apply those changes without having to run `chezmoi diff` or `chezmoi apply`.
-Note also that the arguments to `chezmoi edit` are the files in their target location.

 ## Can I change how chezmoi's source state is represented on disk?